ali-rivera/Python-Support-Hours/2_Git+GitHub/Git-GitHub.md

 - Use the linked documentation to set up a GitHub account and local connection​

-- Fork the Spoon-Knife repo, make a change locally, and (add, commit, and) push it to your repo​
+- Fork this Python Support Hours repo, clone it to your local machine, make a change locally, and (add, commit, and) push it to your repo​.
+Check that you can see the new change on GitHub.

+- Make a change in your repo on GitHub and save it there.
+Pull the updated version to your local machine and check that you get the updated version on your machine.

 - Check out this [Software Carpentry] page to help you get started with git and github!
 This walks you though a case study on setting up git repos and using git/github throughout a project.
 It's also a great introduction to using git from the command line!